seermedical/seer-py/README.md

 To run the Jupyter notebook example (optional, included in Anaconda): `pip install notebook`

 ## Getting Started
 Check out the [Example](`Examples/Example.ipynb`) for a step-by-step example of how to use the SDK to access data on the Seer platform.

 To start a Jupyter notebook, run `jupyter notebook` in a command/bash window.
 Further instructions on Jupyter can be found here: https://github.com/jupyter/notebook

+## Troubleshooting
+There is a known issue with using python's multiprocessing module on Windows with spyder.
+The function `getLinks` uses `multiprocessing.Pool` to run multiple downloads simultaneously, which can cause the process to run indefinitely.
+The workaround for this is to ensure that the current working directory is set to the directory containing your script.
+Running the script from a command window will also solve this problem.
+Alternatively, setting `threads=1` in the `getLinks` function will stop in from using `multiprocessing` altogether.